ryte/INF-tf-route-53/README.md

 Terraform module for configuring route 53 with maps

+Note: __The separator is ';' between key and value, the value may have leading and trailing spaces__

 This project is [internal open source](https://en.wikipedia.org/wiki/Inner_source) and currently maintained by the [INF](https://github.com/orgs/onpage-org/teams/inf).